stepheneb/cfa-own-electron/readme.md

 On macOS I typically use nvm to manage multiple versions of node: https://github.com/nvm-sh/nvm

+There are multiple options for equivalant functionality on Windows: [Install NodeJS on Windows](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows)

 ### Install dependencies

-After cloning repository install the dependencies for building and running.
+After cloning the repository install the dependencies for building and running.
 ```
 $ npm install
 ```